isabela-pf/internship/weekly-updates/report-outline-collaboration.md

        — how can they support people even though they missed in the beginning

-             —- This can be used by other developers and designers as well and not limiting to RTC   tools
+             — This can be used by other developers and designers as well and not limiting to RTC tools

       — Do’s and Don’ts of making the platform accessible - what can be done to make it easier for the users to use it

       — Anything else if can be done - new - like when building something from scratch what all they should do - any new ideas

-- May include examples where relevant
+~~- May include examples where relevant~~

 ### Next steps